 Sontronics is a British success story.
 With roughly ten years on the clock it was an early adopter in the pro audio world of Chinese manufacture coupled with home-built design, and to this day it's still using the same manufacturer near Shanghai.

-The Aria is its latest large diaphragm cardioid valve condenser, and at £1,099 is aimed squarely at the pro or well funded project user.
+The Aria is its latest large diaphragm cardioid valve condenser microphones, and at £1,099 is aimed squarely at the pro or well funded project user.
 It replaces the Omega valve condenser, but is essentially a completely new design from the ground up, and in keeping with its 'task specific' approach it's slated primarily as a vocal mic.

 Of course, unless Sontronics has tailored the response very aggressively, we would hope to be able to use it on all sorts of sources including drum kit overheads, room mics, guitar amps and piano.
 The only things we'd be wary of are quiet sound sources and distant ambient uses, as valve mics tend to be noisier than their solid state counterparts.

 So, what's in the box?
-First up, the mic itself.
+First up, the microphone itself.
 Sontronics made its name with some quite individual physical designs, making them easy to spot.
 But the Aria follows more traditional styling, sitting somewhere between the Neumann U87 and Telefunken 251, with the former's sloping grille profile.

 Up close it looks and feels excellent, and the satin and chrome finish really gives it a retro look.
 The capsule is a newly developed 1.07-inch edge terminated single diaphragm design, and the onboard valve is an ECC83.
 It also comes with a traditional elastic suspension cradle and a regular clip.